 2. Accurate contributors can be silenced.

 Deletionists on Wikipedia often rely on the argument that a contribution comes from an “unreliable source,” with the editor deciding what is reliable.
-An incident last year showed the degree to which editors at the very top of Wikipedia were willing to rely on this crutch when it suits their purpose.
+An incident in 2009 showed the degree to which editors at the very top of Wikipedia were willing to rely on this crutch when it suits their purpose.

 And finally, the number one reason you can’t cite or rely on Wikipedia:

 Wikipedia says, “We do not expect you to trust us.”
 It adds that it is “not a primary source” and that “because some articles may contain errors,” you should “not use Wikipedia to make critical decisions.”